Foreign Earned Income Exclusion for U.S. expats

-It’s important to choose between the foreign income exclusion and tax credit wisely.
-If you claim the exclusion and then change back to the foreign tax credit, you can't easily claim the exclusion again for five years.
+It’s important to choose between the foreign income exclusion vs. foreign tax credit wisely.
+If you claim the exclusion and then change back to the foreign tax credit, you can't claim the exclusion again for five years.
 The only way to claim the exclusion again involves a costly process with the IRS.
 Working with an expat tax advisor can help you understand your options.

-Claiming the foreign tax credit might be the better option if any of these apply:
+Claiming the foreign tax credit and filing Form 1116 might be the better option if any of these apply:

 - You’re paying foreign tax at a higher rate than your U.S. tax rate

-- You wish to participate in an indvidual retirement arrangement (IRA)
+- You wish to participate in an individual retirement arrangement (IRA)

-- You qualify for certain family-related breaks based on non-excluded income
+- You qualify for certain family-related credits based on non-excluded income

-Even if you haven’t been out of the country long enough to claim the exclusion by your filing date, you can request an extension to file until you’ve met these time requirements.
+Even if you haven’t been out of the country long enough to claim the exclusion by your expat filing deadline, you can request an extension to file until you’ve met these time requirements.

 You generally must claim the exclusion either: